 As Accounting Officer, the Head Teacher has responsibility for reviewing the effectiveness of the system of internal control.
-During the year ended 31 August 2022 the review has been informed by:
+During the year ended 31 August 2023 the review has been informed by:

-- the work of the internal auditor; - the financial management and governance self-assessment process, including the School Resource Management Self-Assessment Tool; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditor.
+- the work of the internal auditor; - the financial management and governance self-assessment process, including the School Resource Management Self-Assessment Tool; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Committee and a plan to ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Committee and a plan to ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 30 November 2022 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 29 November 2023 and signed on their behalf by:

-Mr R Palmer Chair of Trustees Mrs M James Accounting Officer
+Mrs K Wilson Chair of Trustees Mrs M James Accounting Officer